A Critical Analysis of the Explanatory Letter of Condemnation by the Holy Office

 In Volume I, on page 63 we read this title: “Mary may be called the second-born of the Father”: [8] an assertion repeated in the text on the following page.
 The explanation limits the meaning of this statement, thereby avoiding a heresy; but it does not eliminate the strong impression that there is a desire to construct a new Mariology [9], which easily transgresses the boundaries of convenience.

 [8] "Strong impression", "transgresses the boundaries of convenience".
-These are more statements which fall short of declaring anything definitive.
-And the author admits to this; that there is no heresy in the passage.
+We are reminded again that these are ambiguous statements, which fall short of declaring anything definitive.Furthermore, the author himself admits to this; that there is no heresy in the passage.
 Thus far, the author has not yet indicated a doctrinal error to justify condemnation.

 [9] It is also worth noting that many passages of Scripture and private revelations can be re-constructed in far more divisive ways, if taken out of context.
 For example, in Saint Faustina's diary, pg.
 143 we read the following; "After a while I saw the child Jesus on the altar, joyfully and playfully holding out His hands to him.
 But a moment later the priest took the beautiful Child into his hands, broke Him up and ate Him alive".
 Similarly, Psalm 137 reads; "O Daughter of Babylon, doomed to destruction, happy is he who repays you for what you have done to us-he who seizes your infants and dashes them against the rocks."
-Critics of the Poem must admit, that out of ten-thousand pages of descriptive text, they are unable produce anything as eye-catching as what can be usurped from Scripture or other approved private revelations.
+Critics of the Poem must admit, that out of ten-thousand pages of descriptive text, they are unable produce anything as confusing (and in need of explanation) as what can be usurped from Scripture or other approved private revelations.

 In the second Vol. on page 772 one reads: "Paradise is light, perfume and harmony.
 But if the Father does not rejoice in Paradise, contemplating the All Beautiful [Mary], which makes the Earth a paradise, and if in the future Paradise should lack the living Lily within whose bosom contains three pistils of the flame of the divine Trinity—light, perfume, and harmony—the joy of Paradise would be diminished by half."
-A heretic and extremely confused concept, fortunately; because if one were to take it literally, it would not be spared from severe censure.
+An uncommunicative and extremely confused concept, fortunately; because if one were to take it literally, it would not be spared from severe censure.
 [10]

 "But if the Father does not rejoice in Paradise [ ... ] and if in the future Paradise should lack the living Lily [ ... ] the joy of Paradise would be diminished by half."